moyan-liu/weatherjiujitsu/README.md

 > “Like martial arts for the atmosphere — using the system’s own chaotic energy against itself.”

-We invite collaboration to develop Weather Jiu Jitsu as a community research platform.

 ---

 ## Featured Work